bosunwale/CalculatorAPI/README.md

 # Calculator Web API

-This is a basic web API for a small calculator and is tested with Unit Testin
+This is a basic web API for a small calculator and is fully tested

 ## Built With
 - Visual Studio
-- MS test
+- MSTest Project
 - ASP .NET CORE WEB API